 Hungry?
-You soon will be, as we take a closer look at the most popular traditional cakes served up in Norway.
+You soon will be!
+Baking remains a popular traditional activity in many Norwegian households.
+Let's take a closer look at some of the most popular traditional cakes served up in Norway.

 I think we can all agree, cakes are awesome!
 One of the great joys of travelling is discovering new foods.
 Cakes are one of those things that really allow us to zoom in on a country's culture.
 I'm delighted to say that Norway is no exception!